jodasko/SimpleThemeEditor/READMEE.md.txt

 ## Constraint
  - This version does not valid if a Reference Name is already set
- - Border or Font Sizes always accepts two references
+ - Border or Font Sizes always accepts two references ONLY
  - For UX's sake, Radio Buttons was removed as it was not clear its funtionality

 ## Developer: